dydra/http-api-tests/extensions/sparql-protocol/collation/README.md

-in particular [XQuery 1.0 and XPath 2.0 Functions and Operators](http://www.w3.org/TR/xpath-functions/), whereby SPOCQ implements [XPath and XQuery Functions and Operators 3.0](http://www.w3.org/TR/xpath-functions-30/), but SPARQL is explicitly incomplete, in that it does not define how to supply the collation argument to `fn:compare` and indicates that the order between two plain strings, even if they share the same language tag.
+in particular [XQuery 1.0 and XPath 2.0 Functions and Operators](http://www.w3.org/TR/xpath-functions/), whereby SPOCQ implements [XPath and XQuery Functions and Operators 3.0](http://www.w3.org/TR/xpath-functions-30/), but SPARQL is explicitly incomplete, in that it does not define how to supply the collation argument to `fn:compare` and specifies no order between two plain strings, even if they share the same language tag.
-At the same time, the ["Operator Extensibility" rules](http://www.w3.org/TR/2013/REC-sparql11-query-20130321/#operatorExtensibility) permit an implemntation to define results for combinations which the specification does not cover.
+At the same time, the ["Operator Extensibility" rules](http://www.w3.org/TR/2013/REC-sparql11-query-20130321/#operatorExtensibility) permit an implementation to define results for combinations which the specification does not cover.

 SPOCQ chooses to augment the standard definitions with the following:
 - plain literals which share a language tag are ordered according to the collation rules for the respective language.